-The Mupane processing plant uses conventional carbon-in-leach ("CIL") processing to recover gold and produce gold bullion after grinding in a two stage circuit with one semi-autogenous grind ("SAG") mill and one ball mill.
+The Mupane processing plant uses conventional carbon-in-leach ("CIL") processing to recover gold and produce gold bullion after grinding in a two stage circuit with one SAG mill and one ball mill.
 The plant has been designed at a nominal throughput of 1.2 million tonnes per annum for oxide ores.
 For primary (sulphide) ores, a combination of flotation and CIL processing is used at a designed nominal throughput of 1.0 million tonnes per annum.